afunnydev/tinysociety/content/articles/2018-11-10-20-luxury-container-tiny-home-with-giant-glass-doors.md

 <span class="figcaption">Work or enjoy your coffee with a view.</span>

 This modern, yet understated container tiny home will only set you back $38500.
 Not bad at all for all of the features included!
-Get in touch with the builders [here](https://www.alternativelivingspaces.com/) for more information.
+Prices may vary over time; get in touch with the builders [here](https://www.alternativelivingspaces.com/) for the most up to date information.

 All images are from: [Tiny House Listings](https://tinyhouselistings.com/)